heshinth/tidyfile/README.md

 ### Sorting Files

-To sort files in the current directory into categories:
+To sort files in the current directory into categorized directories:

 ```sh
 tidyfile sort